HCPS-OTIS/tools/templates/peripherals.md

 ## docking station

 Docking Station Broken
-Ports do not work properly, and device doesn't interface with dock.
+Ports do not work properly, and known working devices do not interface with dock.